 Life After the MLIS

-Many graduates of the ALA-accredited Master of Library and Information Science (MLIS) program at the San José State University (SJSU) School of Information (iSchool) have exciting stories to share as they venture into new careers as information professionals.
-From libraries and government agencies to corporate information centers and non-profit organizations, working locally, virtually and abroad, creating programs that benefit communities and enhance the information profession, iSchool alumni are doing it all.
+Many graduates of the ALA-accredited Master of Library and Information Science (MLIS) program at the San José State University (SJSU) School of Information (iSchool) have exciting, inspiring stories to share as they venture into new careers as information professionals, or advance to new challenges with the help of the MLIS degree.
+From public libraries to corporate information centers, academic institutions and LIS consulting service organizations, working locally, virtually and abroad, creating programs that benefit communities and enhance the information profession — iSchool alumni are doing it all.

-We invite you to learn more about our outstanding alumni by reading their community profiles and alumni career spotlights, which provide a glimpse into their day-to-day job responsibilities.
+We invite you to learn more about our outstanding alumni by reading their community profiles and alumni career spotlights, which provide a glimpse into LIS workplaces and offer insights on the most valuable LIS skills for different jobs.
 If you're a graduate of the School of Information at San José State University, please create your alumni career spotlight and share your news!

 It’s never too early to be thinking about life after the MLIS.
 With that in mind, Jill Klees, our school's career counselor, publishes a career newsletter and hosts a career blog—both excellent reads for current iSchool students and alumni.

 And our school’s online Career Development resources are free for everyone to use.
 Choose which LIS career direction is right for you by exploring the Career Pathways, where you’ll learn about the information profession from traditional librarianship to digital services, archives and emerging technologies.
 Then when you’re ready to start or advance your career, check out the job listing sites and employment resources.

 The iSchool provides abundant resources to help you discover your LIS passion and start the next phase of your career in information services.